baxtertyler/baxtertyler/README.md

 # Tyler Baxter 🏄‍♂️🏌️‍♂️

 I'm a computer science student attending the California Polytechnic State University at San Luis Obpispo.
+I hold the belief that technological development can be benefical for everyone and desire to persue a career that can have a lasting impact on the world

 <!--
 **baxtertyler/baxtertyler** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.